Trains to Hungary

 - Timezone: 1+ UTC

 The national rail operator is Magyar Államvasutak or MÁV for short.
 It operates most, but by no means all, passenger trains in Hungary.
-Slip down to Keleti station in Budapest and you might see a sleek red Austrian Railjet leaving for Zurich or passengers climbing aboard Czech or Slovak carriages for an overnight journey to Berlin.
-There are direct trains from Budapest to a dozen other capital cities across Europe.
+Slip down to Keleti station in Budapest and you might see a sleek red Austrian Railjet leaving for Zurich or passengers climbing aboard Slovak couchettes for an overnight journey to Berlin or Warsaw.
+There are direct trains from Budapest to a dozen capital cities across Europe.

 Hungary is a natural transit country for so many European journeys.
-Seven trains each day cross the Hungarian-Ukrainian border (in each direction), including a very useful through service from Budapest to Lviv.
+2019 sees improved services across the Hungarian-Ukrainian border, with extra capacity on the very useful through service from Budapest to Kiev.
 There are excellent connections south into Serbia and east into Romania.
-Comfortable EuroCity or Intercity services link Budapest with Slovakia, Slovenia, Croatia and Austria.
+Comfortable EuroCity or Intercity services link Budapest with Slovakia, Slovenia and Croatia.
+For passengers travelling to Hungary from western Europe, the preferred routes are usually via Zurich or Munich.
+Both cities offer a good choice of either daytime or overnight services to Budapest.